How to Reach a Savings Goal

 Try the Plantrino Savings Goal CalculatorLet Interest Help

 If your savings sit in an account that earns interest, the money you set aside earns a little extra along the way.
 Over a short goal the effect is modest; over a longer one it becomes more noticeable, as earlier deposits have time to grow.
-This means you may need to contribute slightly less than the plain division suggests — the interest closes part of the gap.
-A savings calculator that includes an interest rate will show this.

 Pay Yourself First